Skip to content

 Top Programs

 The fields Grace College and Theological Seminary awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-Based in Winona Lake, Indiana, Grace College and Theological Seminary keeps admissions accessible, extending offers to roughly 82% of those who apply.
+Based in Winona Lake, Indiana, Grace College and Theological Seminary admits most of the students who apply; the acceptance rate is roughly 82%.
 Admitted students typically arrive with an average SAT score near 1,119.
-The school reports a graduation rate of roughly 69%.
+The graduation rate is roughly 69%.

-Ten years out, alumni of Grace College and Theological Seminary earn a median of $45,411, roughly in line with national averages for graduates.
+Ten years out, alumni of Grace College and Theological Seminary earn a median of $45,411, roughly in line with the national average for college graduates.

-Grace College and Theological Seminary is a genuine engine of upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 1.63%, well above the typical college.
+Grace College and Theological Seminary is a genuine engine of upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 1.63%, well above the typical college.
 About 6.8% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 24.2% go on to reach the top of the income ladder.
-The median family income of students sits near $73,100, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $73,100, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at Grace College and Theological Seminary, with an economic connectedness score of 1.70 (about 1.0 is the national norm).
-Its friending bias is low (-0.03), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at Grace College and Theological Seminary.
+Its economic connectedness score is 1.70, where about 1.0 is the national norm.
+Its friending bias is low (-0.03), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 8% of students take part in civic and volunteering activity.

 Similar Schools